-I am a multimodal semiotician, currently acting professor and senior researcher affiliated to the Faculty of Linguistics and Literary Sciences at the University of Bremen.
-My area of research focuses on Narrative structures, functions and interpretation across different media, such as films, graphic and digital media.
+I am a multimodal linguist and senior researcher in the Faculty of Linguistics and Literary Sciences at the University of Bremen.
+My area of research focuses on using discourse and empirical methods to investigate narrative strategies and interpretation across audiovisual, graphic and digital media.

 I completed my PhD in Applied Linguistics at the University of Bremen in 2010.
 I also have an MA in Language and Communication Research from Cardiff University (U.K.) and a BA in Linguistics and Literature Studies (University of Bath, U.K., National Chung Cheng University, Taiwan).

 Apart from the current research focuses, I have published papers on applying these methods to addressing a wide variety of socio-cultural and stylistic issues such as complex/non-linear film narratives, characters' developments and motivations, genre comparison, authorship, screen violence, transmedia adaptation, children's narrative interpretation and learning, persuasive functions in film.

 I have also been working with scholars from the various disciplines such as computer science, psychology, education, cultural studies, ethnography, media aesthetics.
 I specialise in combining multimodal discourse analysis with empirical approaches such as eye-tracking experiments, automatic audio-visual detection in computer science, fMRI in neuroscience.

 Email: tseng at uni-bremen.de